Learn how to hook up a CB Linear Amp with this handy guide.

 Despite following the procedure correctly, there are chances you might experience some problems after you are done.
 This can include things such as excessive power drive, getting less than rated power output, or experiencing distortions.

-In addition, while you should expect your linear amplifier to get a little hot while in operation, a linear amp that is too hot may be a sign of poor air circulation.
+While you should expect your linear amplifier to get a little warm while in operation, a linear amp that is too hot may be a sign of poor air circulation.

 Summing it all up, hooking up your CB linear amp with your radio will give you the much-needed power boost that will extend your CB’s range.